cirosantilli/china-dictatorship/FAQ.md

 To increase the cost of censorship.

-If commies censor things, they will get worse IT technology, and thus become less rich.
+If commies censor things, they will get worse IT technology, and thus become less rich and powerfull.

 Maybe this hurts my argument, but Hillary agrees: https://youtu.be/d3dE_LDz_9E?t=1681 :-)

+Since all they care about, like any other politicians, is power, the only way to make them stop censorship is to make the cost of censorship higher than not censoring.

+The goal is to put them in a position where they have to choose between either:

+- power
+- censorship

+but not both.

 ## This repository is completely biased against the Chinese Government!